TMJ Treatment in St. Charles, IL

 It is essential to seek assistance from a dental expert to treat the TMJ disorder.
 Here is how a dentist can help you:

 - Over-the-counter-drugs: Dentists will prescribe the medications to soothe the dental swelling and pain.
 He might also suggest you relax the muscles by avoiding the clenching or grinding of the teeth.

 - Dental work: The dentist might replace missing teeth or use bridges or crowns to balance the biting surface of the teeth and correct any bite problems.
-In most cases, it will solve TMJ problems.
-Only in severe case, dental surgeries are suggested.
+Only in severe cases are dental surgeries suggested.

-In case you are also experiencing TMJ problems, contact us and we will guide you through this dental treatment process and answer all your concerns.
+If case you are experiencing TMJ problems, contact us and we will guide you through this dental treatment process and answer all your concerns.